Shafeeq (actor)

 Shafeeq Ambalapurath is an Indian actor who has primarily worked in Malayalam, Telugu and Tamil films.

 His debut Malayalam film Love Story was a sensational hit and he was considered a rival to Rahman, the romantic hero of Malayalam films.
 It was Shafeeq who brought Break Dance movements in Malayalam films, but his subsequent movies like Naalae Njngalude Vivaham failed and he could not sustain his success.

 His Tamil entry as Sanjay in Odangal was also met with an indifferent response.
 He later did low-budget films like Kalpana House.

-In the 1990's, he rechristened himself as Varun Raj, grew a moustache and tried working again in Tamil films like Thoothu Po Chellakiliye, Padhukappu, Athipathi and Manivannan' s Gangai Karai Paattu, with little success.
+In the 1990s, he rechristened himself as Varun Raj, grew a moustache and tried working again in Tamil films like Thoothu Po Chellakiliye, Padhukappu, Athipathi and Manivannan' s Gangai Karai Paattu, with little success.
 He has also done a Bollywood movie titled Khuli Khidki.